-James Buckley, Conservative senator and brother of late writer William F. Buckley, dies at 100
+James Buckley, conservative ex-senator and brother of late writer William F. Buckley, dies at 100

-WASHINGTON (AP) — Former New York Sen. James Buckley, an early agitator for Richard Nixon’s resignation and winner of a landmark lawsuit challenging campaign spending limits, died Friday at age 100.
+WASHINGTON (AP) — Former New York Sen. James Buckley, an early agitator for then-President Richard Nixon’s resignation and winner of a landmark lawsuit challenging campaign spending limits, died Friday at age 100.

 Buckley died at a hospital in Washington, D.C., according to his son David Buckley of Arlington, Virginia.